microsoft/vscode-react-native/README.md

 Once you have enabled IntelliSense by following the above steps, you can start typing in the code editor to see the objects, functions, and parameters of your React Native libraries and your own code.

-Here is what happens behind the scenes to enable JSX support
+Here is what happens behind the scenes to enable JSX support:

 1. The environment variable VSCODE_TSJS=1 is set to enable [Salsa](https://github.com/Microsoft/TypeScript/issues/4789)
 2. Salsa requires TypeScript 1.8, the extension will install `typescript@1.8.2` in `~/.vscode`.